 So many companies knocked-off the original LastSwab design that Isabel said she couldn’t even remember them all.
 FinalSwab and EarthSider are two of the most prominent counterfeiters.
 (FinalSwab even has the exact same questions and answers on their FAQ page as LastSwab – literally cut-and-pasted right down to the emojis.)

-Of course, Amazon sells a lot of fakes.
-So Isabel told me LastSwab decided to sell on Amazon, too, so they could at least compete with the fakes when people search for “reusable Q-tips.”
-She said it should also help because Amazon would want to show their products over the counterfeits – because theirs are higher quality, so fewer people would return them, and that makes life easier for team Bezos.
+Of course, Amazon sells a lot of fake products.
+So Isabel told me LastObject decided to sell on Amazon, too.
+That way, they could at least compete with the fakes when people search for “reusable Q-tips” on Amazon.
+She said it should also help because Amazon wants to show their authentic products over the counterfeits – because theirs are higher quality, so fewer people will return them, and that makes life easier and margins higher for Team Bezos.

 (When I searched for “reusable qtips” and even for “lastswab,” the only legitimate LastSwab store on Amazon did come up first, but a bunch of fakes were right next to it.)

-Counterfeiters are a particularly bad example of “greenwashing,” which means companies trying to look sustainable, because they know lots of people want eco-friendly products.
-So they label their cheap junk “green,” jumping on the sustainability bandwagon to make a profit.
+Counterfeiters are a particularly bad example of “greenwashing,” a term for companies trying to make themselves look sustainable, because they know lots of people want eco-friendly products.
+So they find a way to label their cheap junk “green,” jumping on the sustainability bandwagon to make a profit.

 I heard a similar story from 100 Senses – a California company that makes my favorite plastic-free shampoo and body wash bar, which I reviewed in another post.
 They emailed me this: